ek-osnb/e25-tek2/02-docker-compose/guides/04-docker-compose.md

 ## Step 7: Using volumes to persist data

-Fortunately, adding volume support in the `docker-compose.yml` file is straightforward.
-Replace the `db` service definition with the following:
+To add volume support in the `docker-compose.yml` file, replace the `db` service definition with the following:

 ```yaml
 services: